Nitinx12/Retail-Data-Warehouse-Analytics-Suite/README.md

 - **Goal:** How did our sales grow or decline compared to the previous month?.

-- **Technique:** Used a CTE to aggregate transactional sales data into monthly totals.

-Applied window functions (LAG) to compare each month’s sales with the previous month.

-Implemented conditional and null-handling logic to safely calculate month-over-month growth rates.
+- **Technique:** This query uses a Common Table Expression (CTE) to aggregate raw sales data into monthly totals, creating a clean time-series dataset.
+It then applies a window function (LAG) to retrieve the previous month’s sales for comparison.
+Finally, conditional and null-handling logic is used to calculate a safe and accurate month-over-month growth rate

 - **Outcome:** Identified products performing "Above Average" and flagged those with declining sales momentum.